RyanCCollins/food-drivr-api-documentation/source/index.html.md

 ---

 # Introduction
+Most requests require very specific headers.
+Make sure to include the Content-Type header and the Authorization header for any request.
+The only exception to this is when you are creating a User or a Session.
+"Content-Type: application/json"
+"Authorization: your_authorization_token"

 # Registering A User, (aka Create)
 To register a user, you will create a User object containing the User Name, Password, Password Confirmation.
 Pass the user object to the User endpoint via the POST method and you will get back a User object with an auth_token.